Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 When does MIP vs LP actually matter?

-The moment you have a decision that is inherently yes/no or integer — opening a facility, assigning a worker, buying a discrete number of machines — LP alone cannot model it correctly.
+The moment you have a decision that is inherently yes/no or integer, such as opening a facility, assigning a worker, or buying a discrete number of machines, LP alone cannot model it correctly.
 Rounding LP solutions is almost never safe.
-If all your decisions are continuous quantities like liters, dollars, or percentages, LP is fine and vastly faster.
-If any are binary or integer, you need MIP.
+If all decisions are continuous quantities such as litres, dollars or percentages, LP suffices and is substantially faster.
+If any decisions are binary or integer, MIP is required.

 Should I use Gurobi or stick with CBC?

-Start with CBC (free, ships with PuLP) to prototype.
-If your problem solves in seconds and you are not under time pressure, CBC is plenty.
-If you see solve times creeping into minutes or hours on problems that matter to the business, a Gurobi or CPLEX license typically pays for itself many times over.
-Academic users get both for free.
-HiGHS is a modern OSS middle ground that has closed a lot of the gap for many problem classes.
+Begin with CBC, which is free and ships with PuLP, to prototype.
+If your problem solves in seconds and time pressure is limited, CBC is sufficient.
+If solve times extend into minutes or hours on problems of business significance, a Gurobi or CPLEX licence typically pays for itself many times over.
+Academic users obtain both at no cost.
+HiGHS occupies a modern open-source middle ground that has closed much of the gap for many problem classes.

 How big a MIP can solvers handle?

 Modern solvers routinely handle millions of variables and constraints on ordinary servers.
-What matters more is the structure: highly symmetric or badly formulated problems with 10,000 variables can be harder than well-formulated problems with 1,000,000.
-Airline crew problems with billions of potential columns are solved daily via column generation.
-Rule of thumb: if presolve shrinks your model by 50%+, you are likely fine; if it doesn’t, expect pain.
+What matters more is structure: highly symmetric or poorly formulated problems with 10,000 variables can be more difficult than well-formulated problems with 1,000,000.
+Airline crew problems containing billions of potential columns are solved daily via column generation.
+As a heuristic, if presolve shrinks the model by 50 percent or more, the problem is likely tractable; if not, expect difficulty.

-If you can write linear constraints and a linear objective, MIP gives a provable optimum and typically solves faster than a well-tuned GA on the same problem.
-If your objective requires a black-box simulator, has wild nonlinearities, or changes shape frequently, GA or other metaheuristics are a better fit.
-They can also be combined: use a GA to quickly find a good feasible solution and feed it as a MIP start.
+If linear constraints and a linear objective can be written, MIP yields a provable optimum and typically solves faster than a well-tuned GA on the same problem.
+If the objective requires a black-box simulator, exhibits significant nonlinearity, or changes shape frequently, a GA or other metaheuristic is a better fit.
+The two approaches can also be combined: a GA may rapidly produce a feasible solution that is then supplied as a MIP start.

 Can MIP solve scheduling problems with thousands of tasks?

-Yes, but usually with decomposition.
-Pure monolithic MIPs on 10,000+ tasks with intricate constraints tend to be impractical.
-Practitioners decompose by day, by machine group, or by crew.
-Hybrid approaches — MIP for the macro assignment, CP or local search for the detailed sequencing — are common.
-Google OR-Tools CP-SAT also handles very large scheduling with embedded SAT technology that sometimes outperforms MIP on pure scheduling problems.
+Yes, but typically with decomposition.
+Monolithic MIPs on 10,000 or more tasks with intricate constraints tend to be impractical.
+Practitioners decompose by day, by machine group or by crew.
+Hybrid approaches, in which MIP handles the macro assignment while constraint programming or local search handles detailed sequencing, are common.
+Google OR-Tools CP-SAT also handles very large scheduling problems using embedded SAT technology that sometimes outperforms MIP on scheduling-heavy instances.

-Tip: Many teams find that the single biggest win comes not from a better solver, but from hiring one engineer who can reformulate a weak MIP into a strong one.
-Formulation skill still beats brute force in 2026.
+Tip: Many teams find that the largest gains come not from a faster solver but from a single engineer who can reformulate a weak MIP into a strong one.
+Formulation skill continues to outperform brute force in 2026.

 Related Reading: